muellbin/Examples/src/main/webapp/org/lightjason/trafficsimulation/html/slides/lightjasonagentspeak.md

 **Note:** Perceptions might be wrong!
 If for example a sensor is defect or other agents simply "lie" (depending on the scenario).
-So a .important[belief can be perceived or considered as true, but need not to be factual true].
+So a .important[belief can be perceived or considered as true, but need not to be factually true].

 #### Examples